-Article 6 Direct transit
+Article 6 Direct Transit

 Passengers, baggage, cargo and mail in direct transit will be subject only to a simplified inspection.
-Baggage and cargo in direct transit will be exempt from customs duties and other similar rights.
+Baggage and cargo in direct transit will be exempt from customs duties and other similar rights, except for reasons of aviation security, narcotics control, prevention of illegal entry or in special circumstances.